-A diet that's rich in omega-3 fatty acids may play a role in keeping your gums healthy, too.
-As a study published in BMC Oral Health reports, there is evidence showing that omega-3 fatty acids help to regulate inflammation in the gum tissues.
-Some good sources of omega-3 fatty acids include flaxseed oil and fish.
+A diet rich in omega-3 fatty acids may play a role in keeping your gums healthy, too.
+As a study published in BMC Oral Health (an open access, peer-reviewed journal) reports, there is evidence that omega-3 fatty acids help to regulate sensitivity in the gum tissues.
+Flaxseed oil and fish are two good sources of omega-3 fatty acids.

 Foods Associated With Poor Gum Health

 While some foods have been linked to good gum health, others have the opposite effect.
-The American Dental Association explains that poor nutrition can worsen the conditions of your gums.
-In particular, a diet high in refined carbohydrates may be connected to gum inflammation, concludes the BMC Oral Health study.
-Refined carbohydrates include foods such as white bread, white rice, and potato chips, explains the Cleveland Clinic.
-In general, as outlined by the Nutrients article, a high-sugar diet encourages plaque formation and puts you at higher risk for various dental problems.
+The American Dental Association explains that poor nutrition can worsen the condition of your gums.
+In particular, a diet high in refined carbohydrates may be connected to gum sensitivity, concludes the BMC Oral Health study.
+Refined carbohydrates include foods such as white bread, white rice, and potato chips, explains the United States-based Cleveland Clinic.
+In general, as outlined by the Nutrients article, a high-sugar diet encourages plaque formation and puts you at higher risk of various dental problems.

 Next time you take a trip to the grocery store, try adding some foods rich in vitamin C, vitamin B12 and omega-3 fatty acids to your cart.
-By keeping up with a healthy, well-balanced diet, you'll be doing a favor not only for your gums but for your overall bodily health, too.
+By maintaining a healthy, well-balanced diet, you'll be doing your gums and your overall health a favour.
 To learn more about the best foods for gum health, talk to your medical or dental professional.